Prevailing Wage and Davis-Bacon Compliance in Oklahoma

 Federal wage determinations for Oklahoma include:

-- Basic Hourly Rate: The minimum hourly wage that must be paid to workers in specific job classifications, as determined by prevailing wage laws.
-For federally funded projects, the U.S. Department of Labor assesses this rate based on local wage surveys.
+- Basic Hourly Rate: The minimum hourly wage paid directly to workers in a specific job classification, set by DOL through local wage surveys.

-- Fringe Benefits: Non-cash benefits such as health insurance, retirement plans, and vacation or holiday pay.
+- Fringe Benefits: Non-cash compensation such as health insurance, retirement plans, and vacation or holiday pay paid on top of the basic rate.

-- Total Hourly Rate: This includes both the basic hourly wage and fringe benefits.
-Contractors can provide these benefits directly to workers or pay the equivalent amount in cash.
-If no fringe benefits are provided, the total hourly rate (basic wage plus fringe benefits) must be paid to the worker in cash.
+- Total Hourly Rate: The sum of the basic hourly wage and fringe benefits.
+Contractors can provide bona fide fringe benefits directly or pay the equivalent value as additional cash on top of the basic rate.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash, matching the basic rate plus the fringe rate listed on the applicable SAM.gov wage determination.

 Compliance for Contractors and Subcontractors